CSAA Insurance policyholders: were you charged for a driver you never added?

 You do not need to be certain to reach out.
 Any one of these is worth a closer look.

-Your premium climbed around the time the extra name appeared, with no explanation you were given.
+Your CSAA bill went up around the same time the extra driver appeared, with no clear explanation.

 How to check in two minutes